 By deciphering gene function we will learn more about the genetic networks influencing plant architecture and apply this knowledge to molecularly-inform crop breeding.

-I am passionate about and greatly enjoy teaching my students.
+I am passionate about teaching and greatly enjoy teaching my students.

 I manage the third year Plant Sciences Module where I teach Plant Developmental Biology.
 I also teach in the fourth year Plant Science Module.

-In addition, I contribute to the MSci course and teach a first year lecture about reproduction.
+In addition, I contribute to the third year Genetics course, the MSci course and teach on the first year Biology course.

 McKim SM, Routier- Kierzkowska A-L, Monniaux M, Kierzkowski D, Pieper B, Smith RS, Tsiantis M and Hay A (2017) Seasonal Regulation of Petal Number in Cardamine hirsuta.
 Plant Physiology http://www.plantphysiol.org/content/early/2017/08/31/pp.17.00563/tab-article-info

-Monniaux M, McKim SM, Cartolano M, Thévenon E, Parcy F, Tsiantis M and Hay A (2017), Conservation vs divergence in LEAFY and APETALA1 functions between Arabidopsis thaliana and Cardamine hirsuta.
-New Phytol. doi:10.1111/nph.14419
+Monniaux M, McKim SM, Cartolano M, Thévenon E, Parcy F, Tsiantis M and Hay A (2017).
+Conservation vs divergence in LEAFY and APETALA1 functions between Arabidopsis thaliana and Cardamine hirsuta.
+New Phytologist. doi:10.1111/nph.14419

 Since joining the university in 2012, I have coordinated and developed public and school engagement activities for the Division of Plant Sciences.
 We have a strong ethos of science outreach with a very high percentage of people from our division volunteering for events held throughout the past year.
 Much of our work is done in close association with the University of Dundee Botanic Gardens (http://www.dundee.ac.uk/botanic/) which hosts several free, public annual events including Botany Family Fun Day and Fascination of Plants Day.